ghershko3/releaseradar/README.md

 > Query GitHub releases from your terminal.
 Fast, simple, powerful.

 Stop clicking through GitHub's UI.
-Compare versions, search releases, and track changes—all from the command line.
+Compare versions, search releases, and track changes - all from the command line.

 ## Quick Start